 top of page

-At the heart of the Montessori curriculum is the belief that each child learns differently and their education needs to be tailored to individual needs.
-While there are distinctions between Montessori school and traditional daycares the following, are a few of the more prominent ones:
+At the core of the Montessori curriculum is the belief that each child learns differently, and their education should be tailored to their individual needs.
+While there are several distinctions between Montessori schools and traditional daycares, here are a few of the most prominent ones

 Montessori Teacher has an unobtrusive role in classroom activity; gives primarily individual lessons with children working independently.